Student Disciplinary Process

 - Complaint: A written statement or report from a faculty or staff member of the ºÚÁϳԹÏÍø±¬ÍøÕ¾ community.
 A complaint may also be a written report from the Office of Safety and Security.

-- Conduct Officer: A professional staff member from either the Office of the Dean of Students or the Office of Residential Life with the authority to address violations of the Code of Community Standards.
+- Conduct Officer: A professional staff member from the Office of the Dean of Students, the Office of Residential Life, or the Office of the Dean for Student Affairs with the authority to address violations of the Code of Community Standards.

 - Conduct Review Board: A fact-finding administrative body, composed of students and faculty, that conducts Formal Hearings involving allegations of student misconduct.
 The Conduct Review Board determines whether a student is responsible for violating the Code of Community Standards.